Unity-Technologies/com.unity.perception/Tutorial/Phase3.md

 updated: 2020-10-02 14:50:11.412979
 ```

-The `access_token` you need for your Dataset Insights notebook is the access token shown by the above command, minus the `Bearer ` part.
+The `access_token` you need for your Dataset Insights notebook is the access token shown by the above command, minus the `'Bearer '` part.
 So in this case, we should input `0CfQbhJ6gjYIHjC6BaP5gkYn1x5xtAp7ZA9I003fTNT1sFp` in the notebook.

-* **Action**: Copy the access token minus the `Bearer ` part to the corresponding field in the Dataset Inisghts notebook.
+* **Action**: Copy the access token excluding the `'Bearer '` part to the corresponding field in the Dataset Inisghts notebook.

-Once you have entered all the information, the block of code should look like the screenshot below:
+Once you have entered all the information, the block of code should look like the screenshot below (the actual values you input will be different):

 <p align="center">
 <img src="Images/di_usim_2.png"/>